 This month we experience the Full Moon in Pisces, the most sentimental and soulful of signs.
 It takes place just a few hours after Mercury turns retrograde in Libra; a coincidence of celestial events rarely goes without notice.
 As I was preparing to write this post, an event of note did, indeed, take place, the passing of Her Majesty Queen Elizabeth II of the United Kingdom.
-A historic moment that saw the passing of the world’s longest reigning monarch, she reigned for 70 years, a timescale that makes presidents and prime ministers appear like ships in the night.
+A historic moment that saw the passing of the world’s longest reigning monarch, she reigned for 70 years, a timescale that makes presidents and prime ministers appear to pass like ships in the night.

 I am British, so for those of us living in the UK, she is the only head of state that most of us have ever known.
 Losing a constant, secure presence (Her Late Majesty was born under the sign of Taurus) and be cast in to something that seems less certain, is rather redolent of the Full Moon in Pisces.
 The shock of her death occurred while the Moon was in Aquarius; Pisces, however, is a mutable sign and we associate mutable signs – and the Moon – with transition.
 Transition is certainly will be a theme in the coming time ahead.

 However, the Full Moon sheds its light on many things, so let us take a closer look at the Full Moon in Pisces and what it’s going to place in the spotlight over the next few weeks.